ccxt/ccxt/wiki/ccxt.pro.manual.md

 - etc

 **Some exchanges do not offer a *pub* WS API, they will offer *sub* WS API only.** However, there are exchanges that have a complete Streaming API as well.
 In most cases a user cannot operate effectively having just the Streaming API.
 Exchanges will stream public market data *sub*, and the REST API is still needed for the *pub* part where missing.

+### unWatch

+Each `watch` method opens a subscription in the background, which is not closed automatically, even if you use it only once.
+To stop those background subscriptions, you should use `unWatch` method (eg. `watchTrades` -> `unWatchTrades`).

 ### Incremental Data Structures